Loujibo/xxxFinancedoc/vagina-finance-protocol/genesis-pools-and-token-allocation.md

 * Genesis End = 2022-03-20 12:00:00 UTC
 * [PANTIES](https://vaginafinance.app/PANTIES) Start = 2022-03-20 12:00:00UTC (210 days)
 * [TAMPON](https://vaginafinance.app/TAMPON) Start = 2022-03-20 18:00:00 UTC (Indefinitely)
-  * \-> Make sure that you stake your $LSHARE in the [TAMPON](https://vaginafinance.app/TAMPON) BEFORE the start of the 1st Epoch at 2022-03-20 18:00:00 UTC in order to earn $LABIA on the first expansion.
+  * \-> Make sure that you stake your $VAMPIRE in the [TAMPON](https://vaginafinance.app/TAMPON) BEFORE the start of the 1st Epoch at 2022-03-20 18:00:00 UTC in order to earn $FRANKENSTEIN on the first expansion.

 ### Pool Reward Distribution

 There will be 5 Genesis Pools:

-$LABIA 38888
+$FRANKENSTEIN 38888

 WFTM 0x21be370D5312f44cB42ce377BC9b8a0cEF1A4C83  30%&#x20;